Prenatal Vitamins 101: When to Start Taking Them, What to Look For, & What to Expect

 What to Look For

 Not all prenatal vitamins are made the same, so just walking into your local grocery store or health store and picking up the first one you see isn’t ideal.
 Your first step is talking with your doctor.
-Many women have certain dietary restrictions that may change the type of vitamin they should take.
-If you don’t have any restrictions, you should find a vitamin that has:
+Many women have specific dietary restrictions that may change the type of vitamin they should take.
+If you don’t have any limits, you should find a vitamin that has:

 - 400-600 mcg of folate

 - 250 mg of calcium

 - 150 mcg of iodine

 You should also make sure that the vitamin doesn’t have too much Vitamin A or D and the right amount of Vitamin C.

 You must find a vitamin with folate instead of folic acid.
 Most people know that this nutrient is essential for the baby’s neural tube development and preventing spina bifida.
 It’s important to mention that research suggests that only bioavailable folate is beneficial and not synthetic folic acid.
 Most vitamin brands are making the switch.

 Speaking of bioavailability–look for a food-based prenatal vitamin.
 These supplements will be made from food instead of synthetic nutrients.
 Since our bodies are used to digesting food, the vitamins and minerals in a food-based supplement will be more readily assimilated into your body.
 They may be a little more expensive, but you won’t be peeing out all the good stuff!